-Join Curt Frye for an in-depth discussion in this video Creating a list of random centroids, part of Up and Running with Excel Cluster Analysis.
+Join Curt Frye for an in-depth discussion in this video Creating a list of random centroids, part of Learning Excel Cluster Analysis.

 …Now that we've created an Excel table to…hold the data in calculations required to perform…a cluster analysis, we can start filling in…the rest of the data and formulas we need.…Our goal for this movie, is to create a set…of random centroids Excel can use to analyze the data.…My sample file is the centroid list Excel workbook.…And you can find it in the chapter two folder of the exercise files archive.…This is the main table that I created in…the previous movie and it also contains x and…y pairs for 15 different points that will occur…within the body of chart that we'll create later.…